iWiggins/cpptools/README.md

 The string split is a const expression, returning a vector of strings.

 The stream split evaluates lazily, returning an iterator.
+A default constructed StreamSplitIterator is a sentinel.

 ## itertools